How to hike Rio Borosa Cazorla: An epic river walk!

 There are two parking spots, one large one by the visitor center and one smaller one by the actual trailhead.
 If you opt for the first one, it’s a few minutes walk along the road to get to the trailhead which is well marked on your right where the road turns left.

-Driving from Cazorla village takes just over an hour and from Jaén, it’s 2 hours and 15 minutes.
-Because of the length of the hike, I highly recommend staying in the natural park and not in the city.
+Driving from Cazorla village takes just over an hour and from Jaén, it’s 2 hours and 15 minutes and around 3 hours from Granada.
+Because of the length of the hike, I highly recommend staying in the natural park and not in the cities.

 There is no public transport taking you to Rio Borosa, so it’s necessary to bring your own car.